dhughes/ruby_tdd_demo/README.md

 * Write your tests first, then make them pass
 * Not as weird as it seems

+# Common Objection

+* I don't know what code I'm going to write until after I write it.
+    * You probably know what it should do (if not how)

 # The Process

 ![The Process](the_process.png)